 Here is a screencap from Ricoh’s presentation, comparing the photo quality between Theta S and Theta V. My impression is that the improvement is primarily with the processing of the photo.

 My observations are similar to those I’ve made for the sample photos.
-I look forward to actual head-to-head comparisons against other 360 cameras.
+You can see direct comparisons against some popular 360 cameras starting at 08:03 of this video.

 Together with the Theta V, Ricoh also announced two new accessories: the TA-1 3D spatial audio microphone, and TW-1 waterproof case.

 When the Theta V photos were leaked showing a microphone jack, some readers wondered about the utility of the microphone which would be visible in the video.
 Now Ricoh has revealed the TA-1 microphone shows the primary purpose of the microphone jack: the TA-1 attaches to the base of the Theta to record 3D spatial audio.
-The TA-1 will be $329.99.
+The TA-1 is available for $269.95.